dhruvadrew/business-search/README.md

 # Florida Secretary of State Business Search Tool

-This project is a web application built with Next.js that allows users to search for registered businesses in Florida.
+This project is a web application built with Next.js, FastAPI, Supabase, and Playwright that allows users to search for registered businesses in Florida.
 It leverages a backend service to crawl and scrape data from the Florida Secretary of State's website and store it in a Supabase database.
 The application provides a user-friendly interface for searching and viewing detailed business information.

 ## Features